Shopify Markets: Multi-Currency & Multi-Market Pricing Guide

 Step 3: Configure Market-Specific Templates

-- Under the Product Admin section, find the "Override Price Group" option
+- Under Primary Settings, find "Override Price Group"

-- Copy the ID from your base currency price list group (in this example, the USD public price list group)
+- Copy the ID from your base currency price list group (USD)

-- Paste this ID into the Override Price Group field
+- Paste into the Override Price Group field

 Step 5: Align Exchange Rates

-- In Shopify Markets settings, set up fixed exchange rates rather than dynamic rates:
+- In Shopify Markets settings, configure fixed exchange rates (not dynamic)

 - Enter the same exchange rates you configured in Shopify